Ken-Obieze/Ken-Obieze/README.md

 - 👋 Hi, I’m @Ken-Obieze
 - 👀 I’m interested in full stack software engineering and development
 - 🌱 I’m currently learning c and android development with flutter and dart
-- 💞️ I’m looking to collaborate on my alx printf project
 - 📫 How to reach me kenneth.obieze@outlook.com

 <!---